playX18/vmkit-core/vmkit/docs/bdwgc.md

 to start working on porting from BDWGC API to VMKit.
 This can be done by carefully replacing all `GC_malloc` calls with calls to `MemoryManager::allocate` and also adding necessary vtables for the types you wish to allocate on VMKit heap.

+Note that you don't have to update *all* of your runtime instantly, you can change it one type at a time safely as BDWGC shim does not break if you will allocate objects with their own metadata.

 Here's a small example of how this can be done:

 ```c